Options

 normalize

-• normalize(str: string): any
+• normalize(str: string): string

 normalizeWhitespace

-• normalizeWhitespace(str: string): any
+• normalizeWhitespace(str: string): string

 Object literals